 Loyola University and some beautiful homes were at the corner where we got off the streetcar to go home.
 This is Madisyn who is shielding her eyes from the sun.
 Wanted you to see all the beads she was wearing around her neck.
 That’s vampire blood in her hands!
 The vampire teeth and blood, the bow headband that lights up and the pink monkey tucked inside the beads were all from the parade!

 We took a ride down memory lane on our way home showing Kallie, Madisyn and Misty where Grannie grew up in New Orleans and where Daddy Chip lived when he was a baby and little boy.
 Fun, fun!
-We then drove down Canal Blvd. to show them all where Roy and I were married and where Chip and Chad went with us to church when they were little boys before we moved to Hammond.
+We then drove down Canal Blvd. to show them all where Roy and I were married and where Chip and our oldest son went with us to church when they were little boys before we moved to Hammond.
 Lakeview Baptist Church is now Harbor Community Church.
 They flooded and were pretty much destroyed during Katrine.
 It’s taken years for them to recover but it looks amazing.
 We couldn’t go in so I took one picture through the front door.

 These are some of the pictures we took three weeks after Katrina when the waters receeded.
 That’s me looking in through a busted out part of the stained glass.
 It is so amazing to see what it looks like now.